 As a next step, let us add a window system.
-In the + menu, you can find a readily packaged window system at $genodelabs \rightarrow GUI \rightarrow themed wm$.
-After installing the package, you are asked to take three decisions:
+In the + menu, you can find a readily packaged window system at $genodelabs \rightarrow GUI \rightarrow themed wm$ .
+After installing the package, you are asked to take five decisions:

 The GUI (focus) should be assigned to "keyboard focus" to put the window manager in charge of controlling the keyboard focus, which is part of its job after all.
 The GUI should be assigned to "system GUI server" as the basic mechanism to be used for graphical output and user input for the windowed applications.
+By assigning Report (shape) to pointer shape, we allow the window manager to report information about mouse-pointer shapes.
+By assigning Report (clipboard) to global clipboard, we grant the window manager the right to change the content of the global clipboard.
+Vice versa, by assigning ROM (clipboard), we permit the window manager to obtain clipboard content.

-Finally, by assigning Report to system reports, we allow the window manager to report information about mouse-pointer shapes.
-By adding the component, the "themed wm" will appear in the runtime view.
-To give the window system a quick try, add the small demo you can find at genodelabs \rightarrow Demos \rightarrow nano3d and assign its GUI to our "themed wm".
+After adding the component, the "themed wm" will appear in the runtime view.
+To give the window system a quick try, add the small demo you can find at $genodelabs \rightarrow Demos \rightarrow nano3d$ and assign its GUI to our "themed wm".

 Next, let us add a small Unix-like subsystem called noux hosted in a window.
 This noux runtime will be presented in a terminal window.
 The font used by the terminal is obtained from a font server.
-To create the font server, install and add the package $genodelabs \rightarrow GUI \rightarrow fonts \ fs$, and assign the system font configuration to its $ROM \ (config)$.
+To create the font server, install and add the package $genodelabs \rightarrow GUI \rightarrow fonts fs$ , and assign the system font configuration to its ROM (config).
 "ROM" means read-only memory.
 So we grant the font server read-only access to the system's default font configuration (which is generated automatically according to the screen resolution).